+These changes will only be compounded by the growing speed of digital transformation.
 “Change, driven by technological advances, is inevitable,” says Helen Alder, Head of Knowledge at CIPS.
 “The pace of the Fourth Industrial Revolution – which encompasses the Industrial Internet of Things – is picking up rapidly and any business that doesn’t adapt will struggle.

 “In terms of MRO procurement, teams are being challenged to think outside the box for different solutions,” she adds.
 “There is a need for the procurement function in an organisation to be more of an innovative, creative, solution-finding department rather than just controlling spending.”

 The amount of disruptive technology and the pace at which change is coming can be daunting for procurement teams, according to Mike England, Chief Operating Officer at RS.
 “There is a lot of fear around adopting new technology, simply because people are nervous of change and technology is moving very quickly,” he says.
 “This makes it hard to have a definitive plan for the next five years – organisations need to be flexible.

 "There is a lot of fear around adopting new technology, simply because people are nervous of change and technology is moving very quickly" Mike England, Chief Operating Officer, RS Components